RubiTree/flog/README.md

 # FLog
-A friendly, flexible, feature-rich and tasteful logger for Android.
+A friendly, flexible, feature-rich and fair logger for Android.